electronicengine/Dallama/README.md

 4. //toDo

    1. will add detailed llama configuration params
+   2. will add chat template
-   2. will add system prompt
+   3. will add system prompt
-   3. will add RAG and embeddings
+   4. will add RAG and embeddings